amdigital-co-uk/docs-playbook/docs/6.-Engineering/Quality-Standards/Coding-Conventions.md

 Unit and Integration tests should make use [Shouldly](https://github.com/shouldly/shouldly#readme) instead of `Assert.That` to make assertions more readable.

-# Conventions for package inclusion
+# Conventions for packages/dependencies
-When including packages/dependencies (internal or external) allways use a set package version, do not specify app version with wildcards or a minimum version of an package.
+When including packages/dependencies (internal or external) allways use a exact package version, do not specify app version with wildcards or a minimum version of an package.

 # TypeScript and JavaScript Coding Conventions